University of Windsor Stadium

-University of Windsor Stadium, also known as Alumni Field, South Campus Stadium and St. Denis Centre Stadium, is a 2,000-seat stadium located in Windsor, Ontario, Canada.
-The stadium is mainly used for soccer and Canadian football.
-It is home to the Windsor Lancers, the athletic teams of the University of Windsor.
+University of Windsor Stadium, also known as Alumni Field, is a 2,000-seat stadium located on the campus of University of Windsor in Windsor, Ontario, Canada.
+The stadium serves as home venue to the Windsor Lancers football, soccer, and track and field teams.

+History

 The stadium was built in conjunction with the City of Windsor to host the 2005 Pan American Junior Athletics Championships.
 The total project cost $8.6 million and was built by Eastern Construction and designed by JP Thomson Associates Ltd. The stadium opened in June 2005.

 The stadium is next to the St. Denis Athletic Centre.

 A FieldTurf playing surface was added to the stadium after a fundraising initiative, including a large donation of $500,000 from the University of Windsor Alumni Association.
 At the time, this donation was the largest gift ever in the organization's history.

 The 2007 Canadian Soccer League (CSL) All-star game was held at University of Windsor Stadium.

 It was host to the 2007 Canadian Track and Field Championships and the 2008 Canadian Track and Field Trials.